 Public Housing and Section 8 voucher programs are managed and operated by the Jeffersonville Housing Authority.
-According to HUD provided data, Jeffersonville has 369 public housing units and over xxx (need this number) total vouchers, the majority (nearly xx%) are tenant-based vouchers.
-The authority also has special purpose vouchers programs for both veterans (xvouchers) and family unification (xx vouchers).
+According to HUD provided data, Jeffersonville has 369 public housing units and over 435 total vouchers, and 100% are tenant-based vouchers.
+The authority also has special purpose vouchers programs for both veterans (10 vouchers) and family unification (0 vouchers).